turbot/guardrails-samples/policy_packs/aws/ec2/enforce_instances_to_use_specific_instance_types/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for EC2 instances:

+- Set a list of specific instance types that are approved for use
-- Enforce stop/delete instances that do not have specific instance types
+- Stop/Terminate instances that do not belong to the list of approved instance types

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_instances_to_use_specific_instance_types/settings)**